erwinkramer/reference-architecture-secure-cross-tenant-API-traffic/README.md

 For the Managed Identity, it might look like this:

 ![Managed Identity - Federated Credentials](./images/mi-federated-cred.png)

-Assign this managed identity a specific API role, or API Management role, defined on a custom Entra ID application, for example via [Assign-Permission.ps1](./Assign-Permission.ps1).

-Secure a product or API with a [jwt-policy](https://learn.microsoft.com/en-us/azure/api-management/validate-jwt-policy) and *only* validate the role of the custom Entra ID application.

 To generate an [access token request with a federated credential](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-client-creds-grant-flow#third-case-access-token-request-with-a-federated-credential) via Auth0, see [Auth0ClientCred.http](./Auth0ClientCred.http).
 This eventually returns a token, issued by our own Entra ID tenant, with a role on our own Entra ID application, just what we need for passing the API Management jwt-policy when making requests to an API.